gushev/Liquidity-Crisis-Prediction/README.md

 ## Getting Started

-The project uses has a virtual environment set up in place (venv), but it can also be installed using the requirements.txt file.
+The project uses a virtual environment set up in place (venv), but it can also be installed using the requirements.txt file.

 ### Prerequisites